opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

   items:
     - active: 'true'
       fields: >-
-        {"bio":"Prashant is an independent frontend developer in the Netherlands.
-He likes to excel the tools that he uses for his work.
-And share his findings and knowledge with others.
-As a frontend developer, some of his most used tools have been the browser dev tools.
-Where he has spent a lot of time, knowing the ins and outs of the tools.
-And he has collected all his findings and tips and tricks into one concrete talk regarding the state of the devtools in 2020.","city":"","company":"Freelance developer","country":"The
-        Netherlands","image":"/uploads/Prashant Palikhe -
-        qa.jpg","name":"Prashant
-        Palikhe","socialLinks":[{"icon":"icon-twitter","src":"http://twitter.com/prashantPalikhe/"},{"icon":"icon-linkedin-square","src":"https://www.linkedin.com/in/prashantpalikhe/"},{"icon":"icon-github","src":"https://github.com/prashantpalikhe/"}],"title":"Frontend
-        developer"}
-      image: /uploads/Prashant Palikhe - qa.jpg
-    - active: 'true'
-      fields: >-
         {"bio":"Natalia Tepluhina is a Vue.js core team member and a Senior Frontend Engineer at GitLab. \n\nShe is a conference speaker and author of articles on different topics related to Vue.js .
 Thanks to these